wp-plugins/radio-station/readme.txt

 		'show_sched' => Display the show's schedules.
 Valid values are 0 for hide schedule, 1 for show schedule.
 Default is 1.
 		'show_playlist' => Display a link to the show's current playlist.
 Valid values are 0 for hide link, 1 for show link.
 Default is 1.
 		'show_all_sched' => Displays all schedules for a show if it airs on multiple days.
 Valid values are 0 for current schedule, 1 for all schedules.
 Default is 0.
+		'show_desc' => Displays the first 20 words of the show's description.
+Valid values are 0 for hide descripion, 1 for show description.
+Default is 0.

 Example:
 `[dj-widget title="Now On-Air" display_djs="1" show_avatar="1" show_link="1" default_name="RadioBot" time="12" show_sched="1" show_playlist="1"]`